rstagi/rstagi.github.io/index.md

 I enjoy coding, I try to write elegant and well-tested software.
 I also like photography, but I'm probably better at coding (or, at least, I've been told so).

-I'm perfectly aware of what is my work's objective: **generate value** for someone.
+I'm perfectly aware of what is the goal of what I do: **generate value** for someone.
-Yeah I know, it's kind of a *cliche*, but I find that having clear in mind what is the added value I'm creating, helps me to remain focus and to make better decisions.
+Yeah, I know, it's kind of a *cliche*, but I find that having clear in mind what is the added value I'm creating, helps me to remain focused and to make better decisions.

-I value among everything else the collaboration.
-The most amazing things are made by collaborating in teams.
+I value collaboration among everything else.
+I think the most amazing things are made by collaborating with someone.
-That means I always try to be a good team member, and I developed my teamworking skills.
+That means I always try to be a good team member, by improving my teamworking skills.

-## What do I have worked with?
+## What do I get my hands on?
 Well, I easily like new stuff, so I've tried many things.
 Above all, though, I've worked with **node.js** and **React**, usually relying on **MongoDB** and **Kubernetes**.
 I worked extensively with **Go**, and with heavy data streams using **Kafka**.